-The canine ear is incredibly sensitive, capable of picking up a far wider range of frequencies than humans.
+The canine ear is incredibly sensitive, capable of picking up a far larger range of frequencies than humans.
 Their sharp sense of hearing can pick up the most minuscule undulations in frequency, and their head-positioning makes a world of difference.
 So one of the most likely explanations to answer the question “why do dogs tilt their heads” is that the head tilt allows them to position their pinnae, the outer part of the ear, so they can locate the source of the sound better.

-Stanley Coren Ph.D., wrote in Psychology Today about a possible visual benefit as well.
+Stanley Coren, Ph.D., wrote in Psychology Today about a possible visual benefit as well.
 A dog’s snout is firmly in its field of vision.
-Although they adjust and eventually learn to not notice it (much like humans do with their noses—oh no, you’re staring at your nose now), the head tilt allows for a different angle.
+Although they adjust and eventually learn to not notice it, much like humans do with their noses, the head tilt allows for a different angle.
 Usually, a dog’s muzzle would block the lower part of the subject it’s staring at, but the head tilt allows for a full view.
 Coren also suggests that dogs can get a better look at the human mouth from the tilt position.
 Watch out for these signs that your dog is secretly mad at you.

 Another possible explanation that Dr. Sung suggests is that the head tilt can be an (adorable) natural response to things they hear.
 “They may tilt their head in response to certain words that may be meaningful to them, such as ‘treats’ or ‘walk,'” Sung explains.
 If you’ve ever owned a dog, you’ve probably seen them respond to their favorite things this way!
 They also may tilt their heads because they’ve heard a word “that sounds similar to another word they know but it doesn’t sound exactly the same, and they may be a bit puzzled.”